- What you need to know first about dietary supplements

 Megadosing: The “More is better” myth

-Many people wonder why dietary supplements like vitamins, herbs, and botanicals are sold without a prescription from a doctor, while medicines (or drugs) are more closely regulated and controlled.
+Many people wonder why dietary supplements like vitamins, herbs, and botanicals are sold without a prescription from a doctor, while medicines (or drugs) are closely regulated and controlled.
 People often make the mistake of assuming that because supplements are sold over the counter, they are completely safe to take, even in high doses.

 Talk with your doctor before taking large doses of any vitamin, mineral, or other supplement.
 Your nurse or pharmacist may also be able to give you more information on safe dosages.
 Even when vitamin doses are not high enough to cause toxic effects, they can have a bad impact on overall health.
-For example, several large studies have found that, on average, people taking vitamin E supplements lived no longer than those who didn’t.
+For instance, several large studies have found that, on average, people taking vitamin E supplements lived no longer than those who didn’t.
 Some even died sooner, particularly of heart failure.

 The “Natural is safe” and “Natural is better” myths